RUSS SARGEANT ART

 What abstract art means (to me at least)

 There’s often a moment, when someone stands in front of an abstract painting and looks slightly uncomfortable.
-Not because they dislike it, but because they’re not sure what they’re supposed to do with it.
+Not necessarily because they dislike it, but because they’re not sure what they’re supposed to do with it.

-I don’t make paintings to illustrate an idea and I’m not trying to translate something neatly from my head onto a canvas or panel.
+I don’t usually make paintings to illustrate an idea and I’m certainly not trying to translate something neatly from my head onto a canvas or panel.
 If anything, I’m trying to stay just slightly out-of-control in the process —working in that space where something can emerge that I didn’t fully intend.
 That might sound a bit vague, but it’s actually a real physical thing.

 I’ll build up layers, then disrupt them; I’ll make some marks, then bury them; I’ll add collage elements only for them to be partially buried again under paint or oil stick.
 There’s a constant negotiation between holding on and letting go —a perpetual push and pull.